 - Assess fluid status (daily weight, intake and output, skin turgor, distention of neck veins, vital signs, and respiratory effort).

 - Assess nutritional dietary patterns (diet history, food preference, and calorie counts).

 - Assess nutritional status (weight changes, laboratory values).

-- Assess understanding of cause of renal failure, its consequences and its treatment.
+- Assess understanding of the cause of renal failure, its consequences, and its treatment.